 The goal of a cut is to lose weight (especially body fat).
 Ideally, you are able to lose weight in the most controlled way possible.
 The most important thing when losing weight is your diet.
 To lose weight successfully, you need a calorie deficit.
 This means that your body must use up more energy than it consumes from food.

 To lose weight in a controlled way, you should not set the calorie deficit too high.
 A calorie deficit that is too high will be detrimental to your health.
 Furthermore, if your calorie intake is too low, your body will burn not only fat but also muscle mass.

 If your goal is to build a defined and trained body and you are in a cutting phase, you should aim for a low to moderate calorie deficit of about 500 cal per day.
 In addition, proteins are an enormously important part of your diet.

+You should consume enough protein to protect your hard-earned muscle mass from atrophying.
+A good guideline to aim for is 0.9 g of protein per pound of body weight.
 There are many different diets.
 Low carb or low fat are usually the best known.
-Intermittent fasting is also a term when it comes to losing weight.
+Intermittent fasting is also a popular suggestion when it comes to losing weight.
 This diet involves abstaining from food for a certain period, usually 8-16 hours.
 The calories you need are then supplied in the hours left over.

 Diet breaks are useful if you are on a diet for a long time.
 In this phase, it is advisable to go on maintenance calories for 1-2 weeks.
 To lose as little muscle mass as possible while dieting, you should continue to train hard and try to achieve progression in your training.
 The calorie deficit can be increased by additional exercise.